akleeman/slocum/doc/source/ensembles.rst

 `Ensemble forecasting <https://en.wikipedia.org/wiki/Ensemble_forecasting>`_ is commonly used to help understand how much you can trust a given weather forecast.
 The concept is relatively simple, a numerical weather model (such as GFS) is run multiple times using slightly different inputs.
-The result is not just one forecast, but an entire ensemble of forecasts.
+The result is not just one forecast, but an entire set (or ensemble) of forecasts.
 You can then look at how much the forecasts agree to get a sense of how much you can trust them.

 Take this forecast for a location off the coast of San Francisco as an example.
 The plot shows